 Swaddling is very comforting for newborns.
 They sleep better and they feel more like being in the womb.
 This ensures better sleep and minimizes startle reflux which is quite common in newborns.

-8. Use herbal body lotion or organic oil for baby’s skin to avoid drying
+8. Use herbal body lotion or organic oil for baby’s skin to avoid over-drying

 Massage baby’s skin with extra virgin coconut oil or olive oil before or after bathing the baby helps with dryness and itchiness.
 This will help to keep her skin soft and moisturized without making it itchy and dry.